Via Francigena South – week 4

 € 900 (from) / Per person

-Via Francigena south – from Casalbore to Canosa
+Via Francigena south – from Benevento to Cerignola

 Waiting for you at your hotel will be the material you need for your trip: hotel vouchers and your credential for the pilgrim stamp.